diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 ```

-RUNNING **Jellyfish and GenomeScope**: To run correctly  this workflow, first the barcodes from the 10X reads have to be removed.
+**RUNNING _Jellyfish and GenomeScope_:** To run correctly  this workflow, first the barcodes from the 10X reads have to be removed.
 In your working project, click the green button `+ Add Data` and search and select **VGP Tools** in the "Other Project" tab.
 Search and select the last version of the **proc10xg** applet.
 Click the applet to open it in _Run_ mode.
 For the input files, select all the `fastq.gz` in the `10x` folder.
 To specify an output folder for the workflow, under `Workflow Actions`, select `Set Output Folder`, navigate to the `assembly_vgp_standard_1.6` and create a new folder named `edited_reads`.
 Finally, click `Run as Analysis...` to launch the applet.
 Once the task is finished, click the green button `Start Analysis` and search the **Jellyfish and GenomeScope** applet.
 For the input files, select all the `fastq.gz` in the `edited_reads` folder.
 Next, click the gear icon to open the parameters panel and set a k-mer length of `31`.
 To specify an output folder for the workflow, under `Workflow Actions`, select `Set Output Folder`, navigate to the `assembly_vgp_standard_1.6` and create a new folder named `genomescope`.
 Finally, click `Run as Analysis...` to launch the applet.

+**Transfering to S3:** After being sure that each step finished correctly, the stats were checked and the files placed in their respective correct directories, it is a good practice to move the data to the VGP storage in AWS.
+The data will transfer and a symbolic link will be created to keep files functional and accesible.
+In your working project, click the menu "TOOLS" and select "Tool Library", next search and select the applet **DNAnexus to VGP S3 Exporter**.
+Select the files generated in the finished step in order to transfer them.